badboy/hellorust/README.md

 Please add a `Makefile` which compiles and copies all necessary files in place on invocation.
 See [demos/add/Makefile](demos/add/Makefile) for a simple example.
+Once you have done that add the example's name to the main [Makefile](Makefile), so it can be rebuild easily.

 Add an `index.liquid` file for your example and make sure the following header is included: